-It’s easy to think of protein rich tahini as a strictly savory, Middle Eastern condiment, only good with hummus and falafel.
-Not so.
-These easy Pumpkin, Honey and Tahini Muffins muffins will get you to think about tahini in a completely different, subtly sweet, delicious light.
-Tahini is a nutritious add-in.
-Made from ground sesame seeds, it is rich in healthy monounsaturated and polyunsaturated oils, thiamin, and the minerals phosphorous, copper, and manganese, with smaller amounts of iron and calcium for good measure.
+It’s easy to think of protein-rich tahini as a strictly savory, Middle Eastern condiment, only good with hummus and falafel — not so!
+These muffins will get you to think about tahini in a... completely different, subtly sweet, and delicious light.
+Tahini is a nutritious add-in, with healthy monounsaturated and polyunsaturated oils, vitamins, and minerals.
 Like all nut and seed butters, once opened, tahini is best kept in the fridge.
-If you have some on hand, why not take it for a walk on the sweet side and give these delicious little muffins a try?
-Enjoy!
+If you have some on hand, take it for a walk on the sweet side and give these delicious little muffins a try.

-- Preheat an oven to 350⁰F.
-Line the muffin tins with cupcake liners
+Preheat an oven to 350 degrees.
+Line the muffin tins with cupcake liners.

-- Using an electric hand mixer (see Ann’s Tips) in a medium bowl, cream the butter until it is light and fluffy.
-Add in the honey, tahini, pumpkin and egg to the butter and mix until well blended.
+Using an electric hand mixer (see Chef Tips), in a medium bowl, cream the butter until it is light and fluffy.
+Add in the honey, tahini, pumpkin, and egg to the butter and mix until well blended.

-- Using a spatula, gradually fold the dry ingredients into the wet.
+Using a spatula, gradually fold the dry ingredients into the wet.
 Mix the batter until the flour is just incorporated.
-It’s important not to over mix muffin batter.
+It’s important not to over-mix the muffin batter.
 If at the end a few dry streaks of flour remain in the batter, that’s fine.

-- Place the tins in the center of the oven and bake for 25 to 30 minutes, or until a toothpick comes out clean.
-(See Ann’s Tips)
+Place the tins in the center of the oven and bake for 25 to 30 minutes, or until a toothpick comes out clean (see Chef Tips).

-- For a higher fiber muffin, substitute whole-wheat pastry flour for All-purpose flour and/or stir in a tablespoon of ground flax seeds into the dry ingredients in step 2.
-It will up the omega 3s too
+For a higher-fiber muffin, substitute whole-wheat pastry flour for all-purpose flour and/or stir in a tablespoon of ground flaxseeds into the dry ingredients in step 2.
+(Flaxseeds will up the omega 3s, too.)

-- If you have an electric stand mixer, use the paddle attachment and follow the order in step 3 to mix the wet ingredients together.
-In step 4 using the lowest setting on the mixer gradually mix the dry ingredients into the wet ingredients.
-Don’t over mix.
-It’s important not to over mix muffin batter.
+If you have an electric stand mixer, use the paddle attachment and follow the order in step 3 to mix the wet ingredients together.
+In step 4, using the lowest setting on the mixer, gradually mix the dry ingredients into the wet ingredients.
+It’s important not to over-mix muffin batter.
 If at the end a few dry streaks of flour remain in the batter, that’s fine.